openstack/swift/doc/source/overview_container_sharding.rst

 .. image:: images/sharding_lock4.png

 This image just demonstrates that the process continues.
-The sharder is now sharding the next pivot.
-While the scanner node is still searching for pivots.
+The sharder is now sharding the next range.
+While the scanner node is still searching for ranges.
 See we have new one 'linux'.
 Now the root container only needs to deal with requests dealing with objects whose name is greater than linux.
 So load will continue to diminish.